Keeps Review: The Truth About Their Hair Loss Treatments?

 Selenium

 Both severe selenium deficiency and too much selenium can cause hair loss.
-A clinical trial in chemotherapy patients receiving a selenium supplement showed reduced hair loss, but no successful clinical trials have been carried out in healthy people.[40]Almohanna, H.M., Ahmed, A.A., Tsatalis, J.P., Tosti, A. (2018).
+A clinical trial in chemotherapy patients receiving a selenium supplement showed reduced hair loss, but no successful clinical trials have been carried out in people representative of the general population (i.e., individuals most likely to buy the Keeps supplements).[40]Almohanna, H.M., Ahmed, A.A., Tsatalis, J.P., Tosti, A. (2018).
 The Role of Vitamins and Minerals in Hair Loss: A Review.
 Dermatology and Therapy (Heidelberg).
 9(1).
 51–70.
 Available at: … Continue reading

 Biotin

-Biotin deficiencies also cause hair loss; however, no high-quality clinical trials have demonstrated any effectiveness as a hair supplement.[41]Yelich, A., Jenkins, H., Holt, S., Miller, R. (2024).
+Biotin deficiencies also cause hair loss.
+However, they have to be extreme – often caused by rare genetic mutations (i.e., biotinidase deficiencies), long-term abuse of alcohol, and/or irritable bowel disease.
+To date, no high-quality clinical trials have demonstrated any effectiveness for otherwise-healthy people supplementing with biotin to improve androgenic alopecia.[41]Yelich, A., Jenkins, H., Holt, S., Miller, R. (2024).
 Biotin for Hair Loss: Teasing Out the Evidence.
 Journal of Clinical and Aesthetic Dermatology.
 17(8).
 56–61.
 Available at: … Continue reading

 Does the Science Support Keeps’ Claims?